pfultz2/cget/README.md

     cget install http://zlib.net/zlib-1.2.8.tar.gz

-The file will downloaded, unpacked, and installed.
+The file will be downloaded, unpacked, and installed.

 ### Github

 A package can be installed directly from github using just the namespace and repo name.
-For example, John MacFarlane's implementation of Common Markdown can be installed like this:
+For example, John MacFarlane's implementation of CommonMark in C called [cmark](https://github.com/jgm/cmark) can be installed like this:

     cget install jgm/cmark